The 10th annual CYFEST was held in St. Petersburg from January 25 to February 7, 2017.

 One of the largest international media art festivals, CYFEST was founded in St. Petersburg in 2007 by independent artists and curators.
 The festival promotes the emergence of new forms of art and high technology interactions.
 CYFEST’s goal is to develop professional connections between artists, curators, engineers and programmers around the world to expose wide audiences to robotics, video, sound and net art.
 Over the last decade, CYFEST has featured artists from Russia, USA, Germany, Japan, Canada, Argentina, Brazil, Finland, Italy, the Philippines among other countries.

-For its 10th anniversary, CYFEST significantly expanded its international reach to present projects in America (New York), Colombia (Bogotá), and Mexico (Mexico City) as well as programming in Russia (Krasnoyarsk, Moscow, and St. Petersburg).
+For its 10th anniversary, CYFEST significantly expanded its international reach to present projects in America (New York), and Colombia (Bogotá) as well as programming in Russia (Krasnoyarsk, Moscow, and St. Petersburg).

 In St. Petersburg, CYFEST has had partnerships with respected classical and experimental art institutions including the Scientific Research Museum of the Russian Academy of Arts, Museum of Applied Arts of St. Petersburg Stieglitz State Academy of Art and Design, Youth Educational Centre of the State Hermitage Museum, Taiga Creative Space, Luda Gallery, Golitsyn Hall, and St. Petersburg Sound Museum.